 ____Career and College Success Requirement met

-Intermediate algebra proficiency established for students intending to transfer to the University of Washington.
+Intermediate Algebra profieciency established for students intending to transfer to the University of Washington.

 ****See Intermediate Algebra Notes

-The program code for this degree is MUSMUAA.
+The program code for this degree is GEBBIAS.
 For financial aid, advising, and other reasons, students should work with their advisor to ensure that this code is properly recorded on their academic record.